 Vicky Charles designed many of the private member's clubs around the world, and it's probably no surprise that the pair want her to kit out their new home, as they enjoyed many dates at the London and Toronto venues at the beginning of their relationship.
 Could Frogmore Cottage nod towards Soho House's country idyll, Soho Farmhouse?

-It could well feature a whole heap of comfy pillows, alongside daring prints and patterns thrown in there too.
+If the Soho House clubs interior is anything to go by, the home might include plenty of plush, luxury furnishings.
 It also looks as though the home may be full of colour and antique items as well - like many of the rooms in the Soho House venues.